Top Online Counseling Psychology Degree Programs

-Earning a Bachelor’s in Psychology generally takes about four years, full time.
-Online Psychology programs are usually about 120 to 125 credits.
+Earning a Bachelor’s in Psych may take about four years, full time.
+Online Psych programs are about 120 to 125 credits.

-Master’s in Psychology programs usually take about two years to earn.
+Master’s in Psych programs can take about two years to earn.
 They could range from 30 to 50 credits.
-But, programs designed to help students prepare for counselor licensure could be longer.
+But, programs designed to help you prepare for counselor licensure could be longer.

 |School||# of Credits Required||Start Dates||Minimum Months to Complete|

 |The Chicago School of Professional Psychology||36||Multiple||12|